omrprks/gitignore/README.md

 # Gitignore
 Simple command-line program written in Ruby that generates .gitignore files using the http://gitignore.io/ API.

-Currently requires an active internet connection to use.
+Currently requires an active connection to the internet.

 ### Usage
 > Usage: gitignore [OPTION] args